-Although we believe almost everyone in the Scheme is likely to benefit from taking part in salary sacrifice, it does mean a change to your employment terms.
-So please make sure you read this section carefully and understand what the change involves.
+Although we believe almost everyone in the Scheme is likely to benefit from taking part in salary sacrifice, you do have the option to opt out of salary sacrifice.
+Please make sure you read this section carefully and understand what this involves in order that you can make an appropriate decision based upon your personal circumstances.